FailAcademy/learning/web-dev-foundation/_slides/02-rwd/05-web-fonts-slides.md

 # Agenda

-1. Introduction
+1. Introduction to Web Fonts
-2. Deep-dive
+2. Using Google Web Fonts
-3. ...
+3. Using @font-face

 ---

 .left-column[
-  ## Column Layout
+  ## Web Fonts
 ]

 .right-column[